Natali-QA/rsschool-cv-1/cv.md

 ### Briefly about myself:

 Hello everyone.
 My name is Mitya.
 I am 27 years old.
 I graduated from the Belarusian National Technical University in 2017.
 Automotive Faculty, Department of Economics and Logistics.
+My specialty is an engineer-economist.

 For the last 5 years I have been working in the field of online sales, a small private business, in particular, it was connected with the work of a content manager for online stores, SEO promotion and Social media marketing.